zopefoundation/zc.async/src/zc/async/README.txt

 a ``queue``, which is a place to register jobs to be performed asynchronously.

 Your application calls ``put`` on the queue to register a job.
-The job must be a pickleable, callable object; a global function, a callable persistent object, a method of a persistent object, or a special zc.async.job.Job object (discussed later) are all examples of suitable objects.
+The job must be a pickleable, callable object.
+A global function, a callable persistent object, a method of a persistent object, or a special zc.async.job.Job object (discussed later) are all examples of suitable objects.
 The job by default is registered to be performed as soon as possible, but can be registered to be